MY MOST BEAUTIFUL CLAY POT EVER!

 Jesus loves me, this I know, for the Bible tells me so!
 That is all you have to say

-Have a blessed weekend, tell your family you love them.
-If you have offended some
+Tell your family you love them.
+If you have offended a loved

-From the East to the West, that’s how much He forgives us!
-If you don’t believe me, I have just the book for you to read, the Bible!
-And we all said Amen!
+From the East to the West, that’s how much Jesus forgives us when we ask Him.
+If you don’t believe me, I have just the book for you to read, my Bible!

 IF YOU COULD ONLY SMELL MY MR. LINCOLN!